syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ![flutter datagrid shows text in checkbox column header](images/column-types/flutter-datagrid-shows-text-in-checkbox-column-header.png)

-#### Disable the checkbox in header cell
+#### Disable the checkbox in the header cell

-By default, checkBox gets displayed in header cell.
-By disabling the `SfDataGrid.checkboxColumnSettings.showCheckboxOnHeader` property, checkBox can be disappeared in header cell.
+By default, checkBox gets displayed in the header cell.
+By disabling the `SfDataGrid.checkboxColumnSettings.showCheckboxOnHeader` property, checkBox can be disappeared in the header cell.

 {% tabs %}
 {% highlight Dart %}